ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 We have written `str(df$ts)` to run on every step such that you may keep track of the changes of the date's format before and after each conversion and gain better intuition.

 `@hint`
+Both the `strptime()` and `format()` functions require two arguments: __a character vector to be converted__ and __a character sting specifying the format__.
+Format is a generic function that can reformat any string while strptime works specifically with dates and times.

 `@pre_exercise_code`
 ```{r}